prince-codes-lab/HNG-13-Stage-1/README.md

 ```bash
 npm install
 ```
-3. Create a `.env` file using `.env.example` as a guide
+3. Create a `.env` file with the following variiables PORT=4000 MONGO_URI=mongodb+srv://(username):(password)@cluster.mongodb.net/string-analyzer
+   Note: replace (username) with your mongoDB username and (password) with your dataBase password.
-4. Start the server:
+5. Start the server:
 ```bash
 node index.js
 ```